marksherriff/uvacs-advising/uvaccelerate.md

 **Q4: Can I start my MCS in the Spring?**

 Typically, CS often admits master’s for Fall cycles so approval will be needed.
-If you’re admitted to UVXL and would like to start the MCS in the spring rather than the fall, please contact Ashley Haddox (SEAS grad office) in your final semester of undergrad, who will submit a request on your behalf to Prof. Matt Dwyer (CS) overseeing the CS grad admission.
+If you’re admitted to UVXL and would like to start the MCS in the spring rather than the fall, please contact Ashley Haddox (SEAS grad office) in your final semester of undergrad, who will submit a request on your behalf to Prof. Lu Feng (CS) overseeing the CS grad admission.

 **Q5: If I am eligible to graduate with both undergraduate and master's degrees simultaneously, what would be the process for graduation?**